SOLAR POWER = LOCALLY GENERATED POWER = CITIZEN OWNED POWER

-You will notice that the Third World Bazaar roofs now have two large arrays of solar panels; they can generate up to 50KwH of electricity!
-There are three other smaller 10KwH solar systems in Manotick Station, one at the barn at Bakker’s General Store, a ground mount at the Bazaar and one at our neighbour to the west.
+You will notice that the roofs of One World Bazaar has two large arrays of solar panels; they can generate up to 50KwH of electricity!
+There are three other smaller 10KwH solar systems in Manotick Station, one at the barn at Bakker’s General Store, a ground mount at the Bazaar and one at our neighbour to the west (on Mitch Owens).

 In total, Manotick Station now has 80KwH of generation capacity.
 This little hamlet is now generating power for itself, especially during the hot summer days when the air-conditioning systems are working full out.